-The cause may be a reaction to certain drugs or infectious organisms.
+The cause is unknown but may be a reaction to certain medications or possibly hepatitis B or C infection.

 Typical symptoms include an itchy rash made of red or purple bumps that form into scaly patches appearing on different parts of the body and sometimes in the mouth or on the genitals.